Fortive (NYSE:FTV) Updates Q4 2021 Earnings Guidance

 Fortive (NYSE:FTV) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.740-$0.790 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.770.
 The company issued revenue guidance of -.Fortive also updated its FY 2021 guidance to $2.700-$2.750 EPS.

-A number of research firms have commented on FTV.
-Wolfe Research raised Fortive from a peer perform rating to an outperform rating and lifted their target price for the stock from $81.00 to $84.00 in a report on Monday, July 12th.
-Credit Suisse Group lifted their target price on Fortive from $84.00 to $87.00 and gave the stock an outperform rating in a report on Friday.
-Morgan Stanley raised their price target on Fortive from $78.00 to $82.00 and gave the stock an equal weight rating in a research note on Friday.
-Zacks Investment Research upgraded Fortive from a hold rating to a buy rating and set a $75.00 price target on the stock in a research note on Tuesday, September 21st.
-Finally, Wells Fargo & Company initiated coverage on Fortive in a research note on Thursday, October 7th.
-They issued an equal weight rating and a $72.00 price target on the stock.
-Five analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of Buy and an average price target of $79.09.
+A number of research firms have recently commented on FTV.
+Morgan Stanley increased their price objective on shares of Fortive from $78.00 to $82.00 and gave the stock an equal weight rating in a research note on Friday, October 29th.
+Wells Fargo & Company assumed coverage on shares of Fortive in a research note on Thursday, October 7th.
+They issued an equal weight rating and a $72.00 target price for the company.
+Wolfe Research upgraded shares of Fortive from a peer perform rating to an outperform rating and raised their target price for the company from $81.00 to $84.00 in a research note on Monday, July 12th.
+Zacks Investment Research upgraded shares of Fortive from a hold rating to a buy rating and set a $75.00 target price for the company in a research note on Tuesday, September 21st.
+Finally, Royal Bank of Canada raised their target price on shares of Fortive from $75.00 to $77.00 and gave the company a sector perform rating in a research note on Friday, October 29th.
+Five analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+According to MarketBeat.com, the company has an average rating of Buy and a consensus target price of $79.09.

-The firm also recently declared a quarterly dividend, which was paid on Friday, September 24th.
-Shareholders of record on Friday, September 10th were issued a dividend of $0.07 per share.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, September 24th.
+Shareholders of record on Friday, September 10th were given a dividend of $0.07 per share.
 The ex-dividend date was Thursday, September 9th.
-This represents a $0.28 dividend on an annualized basis and a yield of 0.37%.
-Fortive’s dividend payout ratio is presently 13.40%.
+This represents a $0.28 annualized dividend and a yield of 0.36%.
+Fortive’s dividend payout ratio (DPR) is presently 13.40%.

-In other news, SVP Peter C. Underwood sold 3,522 shares of Fortive stock in a transaction dated Friday, August 6th.
-The stock was sold at an average price of $74.27, for a total value of $261,578.94.
-Following the sale, the senior vice president now directly owns 42,889 shares of the company’s stock, valued at $3,185,366.03.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-4.40% of the stock is owned by company insiders.
+In other news, SVP Peter C. Underwood sold 3,522 shares of the firm’s stock in a transaction that occurred on Friday, August 6th.
+The shares were sold at an average price of $74.27, for a total transaction of $261,578.94.
+Following the transaction, the senior vice president now directly owns 42,889 shares of the company’s stock, valued at $3,185,366.03.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+4.40% of the stock is currently owned by company insiders.

 Fortive Corp. engages in the design, development, manufacturing, and marketing of professional and engineered products, software, and services for a variety of end markets.
 It operates through the following segments: Intelligent Operating Solutions, Precision Technologies, and Advanced Healthcare Solutions.